Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 the short-range and long-range forces for the maximum accuracy (Ref.
 6).
 The key of the short-range force is,
 $ prefactr * Z_{p}*Z_{n} *e_unit^2 (erfc/r +2 *alpha/sqrt(pi))*exp(-ar**2)/r $.
-Such forces are formulated in the C language, which are rewritten for large speedup in the Fortran language (Ref.
+Such forces were formulated in the C language, which were rewritten for large speedup in the Fortran language (Ref.
 7).

 (* CGS system: w_unit= 1.6605d-24 g, e_unit= 4.803d-10 esu, t_unit= 0.01d-12 s,